During the lease term in Bristow

 Landlord Reference

-a good reference for landlords in Bristow
+a free reference for rental investors in Bristow

 - Collections and evictions